stratosphereips/StratosphereLinuxIPS/README.md

 ### Author and Contributors
 [rewrite]

-- The author of the project is Sebastian Garcia. sebastian.garcia@agents.fel.cvut.cz, eldraco@gmail.com.
-(Send an email for bugs, reports, ideas or comments)
+- The main author of the project is Sebastian Garcia. sebastian.garcia@agents.fel.cvut.cz, eldraco@gmail.com.
-- Ondrej Lukas: New detection metric of infected IPs based on timewindows, detection windows, weighted scores and averages.
+- Ondrej Lukas: During the original slips code, he worked on the new detection metric of infected IPs based on timewindows, detection windows, weighted scores and averages.
 Also all the ip_handler, alerts classes, etc.
 - Elaheh Biglar Beigi
 - MariaRigaki
 - kartik88363